rayrajbir/ai_financial-assistant/README.md

 ## 🛠 Future Enhancements

-- ✅ Fine-tune FLAN-T5 with financial datasets
+- ✅ Try out other models to improve performance and accuracy and give more reliable financial advice
 - ✅ Integrate external financial APIs (e.g., stock market data)
 - ✅ Add a chatbot memory for contextual conversations
-- ✅ Expand `yfinance` capabilities for in-depth stock analysis
+- ✅ Add features so that it can take user data thorugh images, csv as well as in json format

 ---